oasis-open-projects/documentation/templates/readme-template-non-code.md

 Further README inspiration can be found [here](https://www.makeareadme.com/) and [here](https://github.com/hackergrrl/art-of-readme#readme).

 You may copy and edit this template as you see fit for your project and your community.
 You are also welcome to use emojis, graphics or images in your README.
-This file should be reviewed and kept up-to-date.
+This file should be reviewed regularly and kept up-to-date.

 Table of contents
 -----------------